 IHHP provides a full curriculum of leadership and brain-based learning programs that, combined with our EI360 Assessment and Coaching, facilitate learning transfer and promote sustained behavior change over time.

 The Science of Leadership and Performance

 Why do smart people fail?
 Why do technically brilliant individuals have trouble managing others and collaborating on a team?
 It is not because they lack intelligence or technical skills.
 Far from it.
 What they lack is a critical level of Emotional Intelligence (EI) and the ability to manage their own emotions and others’ when they are under pressure.

 Whether you are a formal manager or want to increase your individual performance (or both), this program will teach you the foundational principles and brain science of Emotional Intelligence (EI).
-You will become a student of human behavior: understanding what your brain does under pressure and how that affects your decision making and the impact you have on others.

 In this program, you will:

 - Learn the brain science of emotions that drives your behavior under pressure

 - Increase your awareness of the situations that put you at risk of having your emotions lead to unskillful behavior and poor decisions